Mykonos to Mykonos Itinerary

 Day 2 | Schinoussa

-• The Cave of Maniatis is also known as Pirate Cave.
+• The Cave of Maniatis, also known as Pirate Cave, holds its own mysteries.

-• Visit the three villages: Hóra, Messaria, and Mersini.
+• Wander through the three villages: Hora, Messaria, and Mersini.

-• Hike around the island and discover colorful gardens, golden beaches, and palm trees.
+• Embark on scenic hikes, uncovering colorful gardens, golden beaches, and elegant palm trees.

-• Taste local products such as ladotiri cheese, kopanisti cheese, and rakomelo, an alcoholic drink of wine and raki.
+• Savor local delights like ladotiri cheese, kopanisti cheese, and the unique rakomelo, a blend of wine and raki.

 Day 3 | Santorini

-• Hike from Fira to Oia.
-Or, for a unique experience, ride a donkey instead.
+• Take a picturesque hike from Fira to Oia.
+Or, opt for a unique donkey ride.

 Day 4 | Ios